Metformin hydrochloride 500 mg film-coated tablets

 Each film-coated tablet contains 500 mg metformin hydrochloride corresponding to 390 mg metformin.

 For the full list of excipients, see section 6.1.

 White, round [diametre 11mm], biconvex, film-coated tablets with 'A' debossed on one side and '60' debossed on the other side.

-Treatment of type 2 diabetes mellitus, particularly in over weight patients, when dietary management and exercise alone does not result in adequate glycemic control.
+Treatment of type 2 diabetes mellitus, particularly in over weight patients, when dietary management and exercise alone does not result in adequate glycaemic control.

 • In children from 10 years of age and adolescents, Metformin hydrochloride film-coated tablets may be used as monotherapy or in combination with insulin.

 A reduction of diabetic complications has been shown in overweight type 2 diabetic adult patients treated with metformin hydrochloride as first-line therapy after diet failure (see section 5.1).

 Adults with normal renal function (GFR≥ 90 mL/min)

 Monotherapy and combination with other oral antidiabetic agents